Paul Clayton (actor): Career

 Clayton played Ian Chapman in Channel 4 sitcom Peep Show. for five series.
 In 2011, Clayton portrayed Sam Foster, father of Frank Foster in Coronation Street.
 Clayton also appears in the BBC Three sitcom Him & Her where he plays Graham.
 In 2013 and 2014, he played Superintendent Marlow in Hollyoaks, until his character was murdered on 21 April.

 Clayton has made other notable television appearances in Doctor Who, My Family, Doctors and Wire in the Blood, as well as films such as Ali G Indahouse.
 He also features in the British crime thriller The Rise.

 Clayton filmed "Danny Boy" for Expectation films in November 2020.
 He appeared in the film Greed released in February 2020 and in Sky One original Breeders He also appears in an episode of Cursed for Netflix as Ladislas.
 He has also directed Joe Orton's The Ruffian on the Stair at The Hope Theatre in January 2019 featuring Lucy Benjamin, Gary Webster and Adam Buchanan.
 Clayton was seen in "Outrageous Fortune", the opening episode of Series two of Shakespeare & Hathaway: Private Investigators, alongside Alan Partridge in This Time with Alan Partridge, and in the acclaimed Black Earth Rising.
 He also appeared in season 2 of The Crown on Netflix as Bob Boothby.
 He also filmed Delicious with Dawn French for Sky One.
-Clayton made his first stage appearance for ten years in Brimstone and Treacle at the Hope Theatre in 2017 for which he was nominated for an Off West End award for Best Actor.
+Clayton made his first stage appearance following a hiatus of ten years in Brimstone and Treacle at the Hope Theatre in 2017; he was nominated for the Offie for Best Actor.
 In May 2018, Clayton appeared in major roles in Holby City and The Split on BBC One.
 He also shot the short horror picture Service directed by Theo Watkins.